cjquines/qboard/README.md

 - rooms for collaboration
 - saving things to the server for a limited period
 - load prev/next pages in memory
-- proper per-pixel selection and deletion

 todo:
-- copy and paste
+- make opaque fill have solid border (don't use opacity, use rgba for fill)
+- make move not use the bounding box
+- make the eraser not use the bounding box
-- clear page, delete page…?
+- clear page, delete page